Glatzli/model_comparison_codes/README.md

   	=> How should/could I define that vCRS?!
 - tipping errors: is everywhere really the right model & data used?
 - for Ibk villa a different PCGP is chosen
-- slope & aspect calculation is wrong? -> check with richDEM!
+- slope & aspect calculation is wrong? -> check with richDEM: works fine, only aspect for DEM is somehow wrong -> Why?!?
+  	DEM coordinates are flipped upside down

 Points:
 - How did Manuela interpolate the UM data?
 Manuela already compared qualitatively, I can also look at the code...